How to Retrieve and Save Document Attachments Using java file output stream with GroupDocs.Viewer for Java

 Using GroupDocs.Viewer in Java can be invaluable across various scenarios:

-- Email Clients: Automatically extract attachments from email archives for processing or archiving purposes.
+- Email Clients – Automatically extract attachments from email archives for processing or archiving.

-- Document Management Systems: Enhance document management by retrieving and organizing attached files.
+- Document Management Systems – Enhance DMS by retrieving and organizing attached files.

-Integration possibilities with other systems like CRM or ERP can further streamline business processes, making attachment handling seamless across departments.
+Integration possibilities with CRM, ERP, or custom workflow engines can further streamline business processes, making attachment handling seamless across departments.

 Performance Considerations